Graduate Course Listings 2022-23

 show details

-Attending a diverse array of seminars is an essential component in the development of a student.
+Details: Attending a diverse array of seminars is an essential component in the development of a student, especially in a department as diverse as biology.
 The aim of this course is to develop skills in listening, synthesizing and critical thinking, as well as fostering the development of important oral and written communication skills.
-Students are required to attend and evaluate departmental or specialized research seminars as well as to present a seminar based on their graduate thesis research.
-Fall/Winter/Summer.
+Students will be required to attend at least 30 department or specialized research seminars, as well as present a seminar based upon their graduate thesis research.
+Enrolment is extended over six terms and is limited to new graduate students in Biology.

 I've spent more time than many will believe [making microscopic observations], but I've done them with joy, and I've taken no notice those who have said why take so much trouble and what good is it?